Lower Rio Grande Valley: Religion

 The Catholic Church has been present in the Rio Grande Valley since the Spanish colonization of the region.
 In San Juan, Texas the Basilica of the National Shrine of Our Lady of San Juan del Valle is a major Catholic shrine.

 One of the offshoots of the Catholic Church, worship of Santa Muerte, has a small but significant following in the valley.
 There has been public outcry against followers erecting shrines at their homes and in public places.
-In 2015 a Santa Muerte statue was involved with a bomb scare in San Benito, Texas.
+In 2015, a Santa Muerte statue was involved with a bomb scare in San Benito, Texas.
 This followed the desecration of a Santa Muerte statue in the San Benito Municipal Cemetery in January of the same year.

-In addition to the Catholic Church, several other Christian denominations are present in the Rio Grande Valley, including several organized Protestant churches in the Lower Rio Grande Valley and 26 congregations of the Church of Jesus Christ of Latter-day Saints with about 17,000 members.
-The church began with a small branch serving the area in the early 1900s, and by 1952 there were two stakes.
-The El Paso 3rd Ward became the Church's first Spanish-speaking ward when it was created in 1952.
-In 2019, the Church announced the construction of the McAllen Texas Temple.
+In addition to the Catholic Church, several other Christian denominations are present in the Rio Grande Valley, including several organized Protestant churches in the Lower Rio Grande Valley.
+There are also 26 congregations of the Church of Jesus Christ of Latter-day Saints with about 17,000 members.

 Sikh, Muslim, Hindu, Jewish, Buddhist and Baháʼí Faith communities thrive in the Rio Grande Valley.

+Culture

+The area is largely bilingual and bicultural, according to Texas Highways; in 2024 nearly 90% of the population identified as Hispanic.
+Mexican cuisine and Tejano cuisine are popular in the area.
+Green spaghetti or espagueti verde, a Mexican style of spaghetti with roasted poblano cream sauce, is a common celebration dish little known in the United States outside the Rio Grande Valley.
+The local style of barbecue is barbacoa.
+Brownsville's Vera's Backyard BBQ is a notable barbacoa restaurant.

 Climate

 The Lower Rio Grande Valley experiences a warm and fair climate that brings visitors from many surrounding areas.
 Temperature extremes range from triple digits during the summer months to freezing during the winter.
 While the Valley has seen severe cold events before, such as the 2004 Christmas snow storm and 2021 cold snap, the region rarely experiences temperatures at or below freezing, especially by the coast, which transitions into a Tropical climate.

-The regions's proximity to the Gulf of Mexico makes it a target for hurricanes.
+The region's proximity to the Gulf of Mexico makes it a target for hurricanes.
 Though not impacted as frequently as other areas of the Gulf Coast of the United States, the Valley has experienced major hurricanes in the past.
-Hurricanes that have made landfall in or near the area include: Hurricane Beulah (1967), Hurricane Allen (1980), Hurricane Gilbert, Hurricane Bret, Hurricane Dolly (2008), Hurricane Alex (2010), and Hurricane Hanna (2020).
+Hurricanes that have made landfall in or near the area include Hurricane Beulah (1967), Hurricane Allen (1980), Hurricane Gilbert, Hurricane Bret, Hurricane Dolly (2008), Hurricane Alex (2010), and Hurricane Hanna (2020).
 Having an especially flat terrain, the Valley usually experiences the catastrophic effects of tropical cyclones in the form of flooding.